Almond Flour Crackers (No Egg & No Psyllium Husk)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Easy & healthy, these simple almond flour crackers are the ultimate salty snack.
-With their delicious, garlic-herb flavor and classic crunch, you’ll be making these all the time!
+Easy, healthy, and packed with flavor, these simple almond flour crackers are the ultimate salty snack.
+With a garlic-herb flavor and classic crunch, they’re perfect on their own or served with spreads and dips.

 Pile of almond flour crackers with a block of cheese and slices of cheese on individual crackers.